AlexandriaDK/alexandria/README.md

 The project was started in 2000.
 Some of the code might be from that era.

 ## Install
-The code requires PHP 7.
+The code requires PHP 7 or PHP 8.
 MySQL 5+ is needed as RDBMS.

 The code is currently Apache based.
 The site includes an installer feature for setting up the database and fetching content when accessed the first time.